-Public relations is a very broad form of marketing and communications, meaning there are quite a number of strategies that are, or can be, considered as PR.
+Public relations is a very broad form of marketing and communications, meaning there are quite a number of strategies that are, or can be, considered PR.

 Many of the strategies used in PR are similar to strategies that are used in inbound marketing.
 Public relations teams use written and visual content, such as press releases, blog posts, articles and social media, as a way of gaining attention from the public as well as issuing important information about their clients.

 With the growth of online, this content can then be repurposed and linked to as inbound content the longer it sticks around, contributing to the online profile of a company and helping it to be found by consumers.

 The difference in whether PR counts as inbound or outbound marketing is usually in the intent.
 Publicity messages often have a shorter lifespan and need to be communicated quickly to as wide an audience as possible, which means they do not have time to wait for the longer-term results of organic, inbound marketing to take effect.

 So, is PR inbound or outbound marketing?
 Quite simply, most PR should be considered outbound marketing.
 Whilst PR strategies can overlap with inbound marketing when it comes to using content to raise brand awareness, public relations efforts predominantly use outbound marketing strategies with the intention of putting out a particular message to reach consumers rather than waiting for them to find them.

 ✏️If you need a press release, statement or other content for a PR campaign, a professional copywriting service can craft the perfect message.